-24. Resort Building Work
+17. Resort Building Work

-If we are made aware of any building works taking place that we feel will affect your enjoyment we will of course do out best to inform you.
+If we are made aware of any building works taking place that we feel will affect your enjoyment we will of course do our best to inform you.
 Obviously noise in built up areas is a fact of life now and we cannot be responsible for any noise in and around your chalet which is completely outside our control.

 (a) Catering: Breakfast is available from 7.45 – 9.30 am and typically includes fruit juice, cereals, bread, croissants, jam etc, tea and coffee (milk will be UHT).
 Afternoon tea is usually cake, tea and coffee.
 Evening meals are served at approximately 8pm 6 nights a week (allowing one night off for staff).
 This will include an aperitif, 3-course meal, coffee and complimentary wine served at approximately 8pm.
 Children are served high tea at around 5.30pm.
 Please note adult dinner is an adult evening meal and children under 13 are not allowed at the dinner table.

 (b) Special Diets or Meals: Vegetarian meals can be served however this must be reserved at the time of booking and not later than four weeks before departure.
 Other special diets, gluten, diary, wheat free can be provided – again this must be confirmed to us at the time of booking at a charge of £29 per person.
 All such dietary requirements or allergies must be confirmed at the time of booking or in writing not later than four weeks before departure.
 We need to confirm we will do all we can to help with special diets however we cannot be responsible for any issues arising from such diets.
 If special diets are not pre-booked then the charge in resort will be £49 per person.